phil65/LLMling/README.md

 A framework for declarative LLM application development focused on resource management, prompt templates, and tool execution.

+This package provides the backend for two consumers: [A MCP server](https://github.com/phil65/mcp-server-llmling) and [a pydantic-AI based Agent](https://github.com/phil65/llmling-agent)

 ## Core Concepts

 LLMLing provides a YAML-based configuration system for LLM applications.